Alejandro-FA/UPF-Deep_Learning/P4/report.md

 At this point it was time to do some research.
 We found a well-known paper (Radford et al., 2016) that provides some simple tips to improve the stability of GAN training, and they call the result DCGAN.
 Since the guidelines provided were simple enough, we decided to give it a try.
 Furthermore, we also found a pytorch tutorial (https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html) in which they explain how to implement the suggestions of the paper.
 These are all the tips that we tried:

-<span style="color:red">Modify this depending on what we decide to do in the end</span>

 - Randomly **initialise the model weights** from a Normal distribution with `mean=0`, `stdev=0.02`.

-- Use the `LeakyReLU` activation function for the discriminator, instead of `ReLU`.
+- Use the `LeakyReLU` activation function for the discriminator, instead of `ReLU`, with a slope of `0.2`.

 - Use a `tanh` activation for the output of the generator instead of a `sigmoid`.
 This change has a very positive effect in avoiding numerical instability.